- UCAS course code

-If you have applied for one of our MEng courses and do not meet the grades we will automatically consider you for our BSc course.
+If you have applied for one of our MEng courses and do not meet the grades we may consider you for our BSc course.

-If you are taking 4 A-levels together at a first sitting and/or taking a relevant EPQ this will also be taken into consideration when making confirmation decisions.
+If you are taking 4 A-levels together at a first sitting and/or taking a relevant EPQ this may also be taken into consideration when making confirmation decisions.

 How your application is considered